qdrant/landing_page/qdrant-landing/content/documentation/frameworks/genkit.md

 # Firebase Genkit

-[Genkit](https://firebase.google.com/products/genkit) is an open source framework to build, deploy, and monitor production-ready AI-powered apps.
+[Genkit](https://firebase.google.com/products/genkit) is a framework to build, deploy, and monitor production-ready AI-powered apps.

 You can build apps that generate custom content, use semantic search, handle unstructured inputs, answer questions with your business data, autonomously make decisions, orchestrate tool calls, and more.